Agilo for trac

-Agilo is a flexible, web-based tool to support the Scrum process.
+Agilo is a flexible, web-based Agile ALM tool to support Scrum, Kanban and agile development processes.
 It is highly configurable to adapt to your specific workflow.

 Agilo™ is designed and developed for Teams, Scrum Master, Product Owner and for all Stakeholder who are involved in the project.
 No matter if you are working locally together or in offshore teams, the Scrum Tool Agilo presents you at any time all the important information of your Scrum projects.